Header Banner

-How To: Find the volume of pyramids in geometry
+How to Find the volume of pyramids in geometry

 A pyramid is a three-dimensional figure with a polygonal base and a vertex.
 The base can be a triangle, quadrilateral, pentagon, hexagon, or other type of polygon.